Notary Public

 Legal Services

-If you need to have legal documents authenticated or signed, you may need to use the services of a notary or commissioner of oaths.
+If you need to have legal documents authenticated or signed, you may need to use the services of a notary public or commissioner of oaths.
 These professionals are authorized to witness and certify the validity of documents, such as contracts, powers of attorney, and affidavits.

 CIVIL | TRIBUNALS | PERSONAL INJURY | CRIMINAL